The Masked Singer (American TV series): Format

 Each season of The Masked Singer features a group of celebrity contestants.
-In a typical episode, four to six contestants each sing a 90-second cover for panelists and an audience anonymously in costume.
+In a typical episode, four to six contestants anonymously in costume each sing a 90-second cover for panelists and an audience.
 Hints to their identities—known as the "clue package"—are given before and occasionally after each performs.
 The perennial format is a taped interview with a celebrity's electronically masked voice narrating a video showing cryptic allusions to what they are known for.
-During screenings of the clue packages, after performances, and before an elimination, the panelists are given time to speculate each singer's identity out loud and write comments in note binders.
+During screenings of the clue packages, after performances, and before an elimination, the panelists are given time to speculate on each singer's identity out loud and write comments in note binders.
 They may ask questions and the host may offer additional clues.
 After performances conclude, the audience and panelists vote for their favorite singer using an electronic device.
 The show uses a weighted voting system; panelists' and audience members' votes are worth 50 percent each and combined to form a score.
 The least popular contestant then takes off their mask to reveal their identity.
 This process of elimination continues for a set number of episodes until three contestants remain in the season finale, and one is declared the winner after they perform again.
 The "Golden Mask" trophy is awarded as a prize.

 Voting does not occur for certain performances; contestants in an episode might occasionally sing as a group, and each episode concludes with the eliminated celebrity singing an encore unmasked.
+Occasionally, the eliminated celebrity sings their signature song unmasked.
 To continue attracting viewers, producers often modify the format each season.
 Except in the first, fifth and sixth seasons, a "smackdown" round is featured in select episodes in which the two least popular competitors from their first performances sing one after another on the same stage, and a second, eliminating vote occurs.
 Since the second season, the contestants are initially divided and only compete in a designated subgroup.
 A "Golden Ear" trophy awarded to the panelist with the most correct first impression guesses at the end of a season was introduced for the fourth, and until the sixth, as was a reduction of performances and the audience viewing and voting remotely.
 These elements continued in the fifth seasons, and "wildcard" contestants who perform at the end of certain episodes competed for the first time.